 The Cucciolo, the small and first Ducati moped, became the symbol of a nation that now needed to move and meet.
 The success of the first motorcycle racing on the road soon began to show the Italians an object that, beyond being an economic and reliable means of transport, could also be a symbol of beauty and speed.

 We were at the dawn of the Italian economic boom and of that myth that still manages to involve fans from all over the world.

-As already mentioned, the Ducati Museum in Borgo Panigale is divided in three different paths: the history of the motorbikes and the socio-cultural context in which they are inserted; the story of racing through the exhibition of racing cars and trophies and the last track that tells facts, people and technological innovations that made the Ducati history.
+Among the most important attractions of the Motor Valley of Emilia-Romagna, the Ducati Museum in Borgo Panigale is divided into three different paths: the history of the motorbikes and the socio-cultural context in which they are inserted; the story of racing through the exhibition of racing cars and trophies and the last track that tells facts, people and technological innovations that made the Ducati history.

 The history of motorcycles consist of a permanent exhibition in six halls: the First Room tells the origins of the brand until the Second World War; the Second Room shows models and technological innovations up to 1860; the Third Room, on the other hand, brings us back to the 60s and 70s, to the motion as a symbol of freedom, to the first Ducati Scrambler, until the late ’80s.
 The Fourth Room is dedicated to the most recent Ducati, from the first Monster to the mythical 996 (considered one of the most beautiful bikes of the century). the Fifth Room is dedicated to the latest models and big motorcycle rallies, such as the World Week.
 Here the enthusiasts will find the most modern Ducati brand creations, the solutions imported from the racing world as well as the latest models of Borgo Panigale’s home.